 Monisha was nominated Young Global Leader by the World Economic Forum in 2010.
 In December 2015, Monisha was invited by the Prime Minister to join the Committee on Standards in Public Life.
 In 2022, she was appointed to the board of the Royal Collection Trust by Her Majesty Queen Elizabeth II.
 Monisha has a post-graduate degree from SOAS and an executive MBA from the London Business School.

 Matthew Chapman KC was called to the Bar in 1994 and took silk in 2017.
 He is a Barrister in full-time practice at Deka Chambers in London.
 Matthew is a personal injury practitioner with particular interests in cross-border disputes/travel matters and employers’ liability actions.
 He acts for Claimants and Defendants (insurers, travel companies, air/sea carriers and public authorities).
 He was formerly a fee-paid Employment Judge and now sits as a Recorder (Crime) on the south-eastern circuit.
-He has, for many years, has been a co-author of Munkman on Employers’ Liability and Saggerson on Travel Law and Litigation.
+He has, for many years, been a co-author of Munkman on Employers’ Liability and Saggerson on Travel Law and Litigation.

 Paul Grant has been a Director of an Independent Fostering Agency since 2012.
 He has previously worked as an Independent workplace investigator, investigating matters relating to staff grievances and disciplinary issues.
+He was a non-executive director between 2007-2023 with a variety of public and third sector organisations, including; a Probation Trust, two housing associations, a regeneration company, and a social enterprise health provider and Cafcass (Children and Families Court Advisory Support Service).

 Diana Luchford CB has had an extensive career as a senior public servant, most recently as Chief Executive Officer of the London Mayor’s Office for Policing and Crime (MOPAC) which oversees the Metropolitan Police and delivers services across London to tackle crime and support victims.
 Previously she was a senior civil servant at the Home Office and has worked for many years within and alongside the Criminal Justice System including in HM Prison Service and at the Ministry of Justice.
 She has participated in many senior appointment selection panels and has a proven track record in promoting equality, diversity and inclusion, particularly at MOPAC and in a previous role as Senior Director of the Windrush Reform Programme at the Home Office.